TooManyBees/TopicDemo/README.md

 `Comment#form_new_discussion(options)` forms a new discussion.
 The discussion is marked as having been branched off of the comment's original discussion, and the comment and all its descendants are moved into it.
 If `options` contains `:hide => true`, then the new discussion will be greyed out wherever it's linked.

-Each time a comment is updated to change its rating, `exceeds_negative_threshold?` is called to determine if it should be pruned off.
-The "threshold" value is set on a per-article basis (for example, if an article is really polarizing an author might want to give its discussions a little more flexibility).
-If that check returns true, `find_source_of_negativity` attempts to find the root of the negative subthread.
-Then, that root receives `form_new_discussion(hide: true)` to branch them all into a parallel discussion.
+Each time a comment is updated to change its rating, if its rating is below 0 the controller starts to check of the presence of a negative thread.
+First, it calls `find_source_of_negativity` to find the root of the possible thread.
+Then given that root, it calls `exceeds_negative_threshold?` to see if the subthread is bad enough to branch off.
+If so, the root receives `form_new_discussion(hide: true)` which moves it and its descendents away from the current discussion.

+## Testing

+There's a button on the root page called `Generate demo article`.
+It will seed a new article with a bunch of off-topic comments.
+Rating any of them down will trip the detection method and push them into a parallel discussion.

 ## Things that could be nice to do